Taxation of international executives

 Social security liability

-In the above example, it is more beneficial for the individual to file on the arising basis for all three tax years (shown above).
-This is because his/her overseas income is below the level of the individual’s personal allowance and as his/her overall income is below GBP100,000 when filing on the arising basis the personal allowance is not fully phased out and can cover the overseas income for the tax years 2015/16 to 2017/18.
-If the individual were to file on the remittance basis he/she would have lost his/her entitlement to claim the personal allowance for those years which would have resulted in a higher tax liability.
+In the above example, it is more beneficial for the individual to file on the arising basis in 2017/18 and 2019/20, and the remittance basis in 2018/19 .
+This is because their overseas income is below the level of the individual’s personal allowance and as their overall income is below GBP100,000 when filing on the arising basis the personal allowance is not fully phased out and can cover the overseas income for the tax years 2017/18 and 2019/20.

 1Certain tax authorities adopt an "economic employer" approach to interpreting Article 15 of the OECD model treaty which deals with the Dependent Services Article.
-In summary, this means that, if an employee is assigned to work for an entity in the host country for a period of less than 183 days in the fiscal year (or, a calendar year of a 12-month period) and the employee remains employed by the home country employer but the employee’s salary and costs are recharged to the host entity, then the host country tax authority will treat the host entity as being the "economic employer" and therefore the employer for the purposes of interpreting Article 15.
-In this case, Article 15 relief would be denied and the employee would be subject to tax in the host country.
+In summary, this means that, if an employee is assigned to work for an entity in the host country/territory for a period of less than 183 days in the fiscal year (or a calendar year of a 12-month period) and the employee remains employed by the home country/territory employer but the employee’s salary and costs are recharged to the host entity, then the host country/territory tax authority will treat the host entity as being the "economic employer" and therefore the employer for the purposes of interpreting Article 15.
+In this case, Article 15 relief would be denied and the employee would be subject to tax in the host country/territory.